Kuxe/swordbow-magic/README.md

 3. Two executables (client and server) is present inside \\swordbow-magic\\release\\\<executables should be here>

 ## Running
-Navigate to git root, after a successful build there should be two executables:
+There can be some bootup-time for server if running with parameter bigworld.
+Be patient before connecting a client.
+There should be two executables in the same directory that `make build` was executed:
 * swordbow-magic-server
 * swordbow-magic-client